To the Moon and Beyond- 8:00 pm

-WEATHER PERMITTING - The RPSEC Observatory is open after the 7:00 & 8:00 shows.
+WEATHER PERMITTING - The RPSEC Observatory is open after the 8:00 and 9:00 shows.

 The DuPont Planetarium exists to inspire others to explore the majesty of the heavens.
 Visitors age 4 and up attend public shows presented every Saturday.
 We encourage our visitors to reserve seats in advance.
 If you make a reservation, please arrive no later than 20 minutes before the show starts.
 All unclaimed reservations will be released 10 minutes prior to the show.